OSOceanAcoustics/echopype/docs/source/contributing.md

 If your tests require adding new test data, ping the maintainers (@leewujung, @ctuguinay) to get them added to the the Google Drive.

-In the near future we plan to migrate all test data to GitHub Release Assets, to keep test data versioned and directly associated with the repo.
+We hope to migrate all test data to GitHub Release Assets in the near future, to keep test data versioned and directly associated with the repo.